 CLARiTy: Transforming Our Understanding of the Global Carbon Cycle

 CLARiTy (Combining LAnd-use, modeling and Remote-sensing to Transform carbon budgets) is a five-year project led by University of Exeter, University of Maryland, and Ludwig-Maximilians-Universität Munich.
-This ambitious initiative aims to substantially reduce uncertainties in our understanding of land-based carbon emissions and removals – a critical step towards achieving global climate targets.
+The project is part of the Virtual Institute for the Carbon Cycle (VICC).
+CLARiTy aims to substantially reduce uncertainties in our understanding of land-based carbon emissions and removals – a critical step towards achieving global climate targets.

 Currently, natural land carbon sinks and CO2 emissions and removals from land-use change account for a large portion of the uncertainty in the global carbon budget.
 CLARiTy will address this by combining cutting-edge Earth Observation data with advanced modelling techniques and a deeper process understanding.
 The project will focus on improving how we monitor land-use change, vegetation structure, and biomass dynamics, particularly in key regions like Brazil and China.